About Alice W. Chandler

 A close colleague described Alice as a constant reminder of how to live well, how to create a community and how to truly care about people.

-The annual Staff Service Recognition Ceremony recognizes the high standard of loyalty and service that Alice represented for all staff at the University of Chicago.
+The annual event recognizes the high standard of loyalty and service that Alice W. Chandler represented for many staff at the University of Chicago.